lunerave/Django_WebProject/README.md

     Now, you can check the Chat feature with "python manage.py runserver" command

 ## Endpoints
-This section details the currently existing API endpoints, and their specifications.
+This section explains details of the currently existing API endpoints, and their specifications.
 ### content

 #### GET /main